bijay5489/bijay5489/ReadMe.md

 # 💫 About Me:
 **I'm currently working on:**<br>
-"I am currently engaged in a research project at the Surf Undergraduate Research program where I am developing and refining guided walking speed techniques for virtual reality using Unity3D.
-Additionally, I am actively working on building various projects and applications that leverage my programming skills across different platforms."<br><br>
+I am currently engaged in a research project at the Surf Undergraduate Research program where I am developing and refining guided walking speed techniques for virtual reality using Unity3D.
+Additionally, I am actively working on building various projects and applications that leverage my programming skills across different platforms.<br><br>
 **I'm currently learning:**<br>
-"I'm currently enhancing my skills in React and advanced JavaScript, focusing on real-time data fetching and efficient user interface design.
-I'm also delving deeper into best practices for software testing and deployment."<br><br>
+I'm currently enhancing my skills in React and advanced JavaScript, focusing on real-time data fetching and efficient user interface design.
+I'm also delving deeper into best practices for software testing and deployment.<br><br>
 **Ask me about:**<br>
-"Feel free to ask me about my experience developing a digital TA scheduling web application using Python and Django, my project creating a dynamic weather forecast application, or my personal website which showcases my projects and career aspirations.
-I’m also happy to discuss my passions for virtual reality, software development, and my experiences in long-distance running."<br><br>
+Feel free to ask me about my experience developing a digital TA scheduling web application using Python and Django, my project creating a dynamic weather forecast application, or my personal website which showcases my projects and career aspirations.
+I’m also happy to discuss my passions for virtual reality, software development, and my experiences in long-distance running.<br><br>
 **Fun fact:**<br>
-"A fun fact about me is that besides my technical skills, I also enjoy participating in peer mentoring, where I help freshmen and sophomores transition smoothly into university life.
-Plus, I’m currently training for and will be running a half marathon, which is a thrilling new challenge for me."<br><br>
+A fun fact about me is that besides my technical skills, I also enjoy participating in peer mentoring, where I help freshmen and sophomores transition smoothly into university life.
+Plus, I’m currently training for and will be running a half marathon, which is a thrilling new challenge for me.<br><br>